Campari: History

 Campari was invented in 1860 by Gaspare Campari in Novara, Italy.
 It was originally coloured with carmine dye, derived from crushed cochineal insects, which gave the drink its distinctive red colour.
 Campari Group discontinued the use of carmine in 2006.

 In 1904, Campari's first production plant was opened in Sesto San Giovanni, near Milan, Italy.
 Under the direction of Davide Campari, Gaspare's son, the company began to export the beverage, first to Nice in the heart of the French Riviera, then overseas.

 The Campari brand is now distributed in over 190 countries.
 Campari is a registered trademark of Davide Campari Milano S.P.A., which is part of Gruppo Campari (Campari Group).

-Awards
+Russian market

+As of December 2024, Campari Group continues to operate in Russia.
+Following Russia's invasion of Ukraine in February 2022, Campari Group announced the suspension of all investments in Russia, including advertising and promotional activities, and scaled down operations to the minimum necessary to pay its local staff.
+Despite these measures, Campari's products remain available in the Russian market.
+In August 2023, reports indicated that Campari planned to introduce a new aperitif, Sarti Rosa, in Russia, suggesting a potential expansion of its product offerings in the country.